mattlubbers/Udacity-RoboND-Pick_Place_Robot/README.md

 ![thetaOne_radius_calc](/assets/thetaOne_radius_calc.PNG)

+This is implemented as:

 ```
     	    theta1 = atan2(wrist_center[1], wrist_center[0])
 ```

 **2.)
 Lengths of the triangle between Joint 2, Joint 3, and the Wrist Center (A, B, C):**

-Let's label each of the sides, side A and C are already of known length:
+Let's label each of the sides of the triangle, side A and C are already of known length:

 ![triangle_sides](/assets/triangle_sides.PNG)

-If 2 of the 3 sides are of known length, we can calculate the length of side b through the Law of Cosines SSS (3 Sides) as can be found from the reference [here](http://2000clicks.com/mathhelp/geometrylawofsines.aspx).
+If 2 of the 3 sides are of known length, we can calculate the length of side B through the Law of Cosines SSS (3 Sides) as can be found from the reference [here](http://2000clicks.com/mathhelp/geometrylawofsines.aspx).

-This can be broken into 3 separate equations which are color coded for reference to indicate how they are used within the calculation for the length of side b:
+This can be broken into 3 separate equations which are color coded for reference to indicate how they are used within the calculation for the length of side B:

 ![side_b_calc](/assets/side_b_calc.PNG)